 The inner lining of the bile ducts consists of cells called cholangiocytes.
-The first step to generate bile ducts in vitro is, therefore, to obtain extrahepatic cholangiocytes.
+Therefore, the first step in generating bile ducts in vitro is to obtain extrahepatic cholangiocytes.

-The protocols have been successfully developed to generate intrahepatic cholangiocytes from human pluripotent stem cells, which have the potential to give rise to any type of cell in the body.
+The protocols have been successfully developed to generate intrahepatic cholangiocytes from human pluripotent stem cells, which have the potential to give rise to any cell in the body.

 But intrahepatic and extrahepatic cholangiocytes have different origins and functions, and these protocols can not be used to generate the last cells.
-An alternative method is to isolate extrahepatic cholangiocytes from the gallbladder (in which bile is stored) by enzymatic digestion processes.
+An alternative method is to isolate extrahepatic cholangiocytes from the gallbladder (where bile is stored) by enzymatic digestion processes.

-However, isolated cells have limited potential to proliferate when grown in two-dimensional layers, making it difficult to produce enough cells to form a bile duct.
+However, isolated cells have limited potential to increase when grown in two-dimensional layers, making it difficult to produce enough cells to form a bile duct.